John Seeberg

 The fourth ingredient is butternut squash which is a nutritious addition high in complex carbohydrates, vitamins, minerals and dietary fiber.

 The fifth ingredient is tomato paste.
-Unlike the controversial item, tomato pomace, the tomato paste detailed here does not include the skin or seeds of the fruit.
+The tomato paste detailed here does not include the skin or seeds of the fruit.

 The sixth ingredient is guar gum, a gelling or thickening agent found in many wet pet foods.
 Refined from dehusked guar beans, guar gum can add a notable amount of dietary fiber to any product.